emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Streams load very fast. ✔️
 1. Content is in 1080p and can be changed lower. ✔️
 1. It finds streams very fast, including very old obscure content. ✔️
-1. They have 11 sources, and main one almost always works. ✔️
+1. They have 11 sources, but
 1. Site does have auto-next. ✔️
 1. Sites UI is very good, player is good, its one of the best to look at. ✔️
 1. Most of their sources allow subtitles. ✔️